Expat News

 It seems, based on this mention of ‘adjustments,’ that the requirement will not be uniformly applied or enforced.
 Small wonder, as some Malaysian companies rely on a pool of talented expat workers, and would face a substantial burden in meeting the 1:3 ratio generally required.

-As just one example, PETRONAS currently employs just under 48,000 people.
+As just one example, PETRONAS currently employs a little under 48,000 people.
 While exact data regarding the current numbers of non-Malaysians employed is not publicly available, 2022’s public reporting showed that 16% of new hires were non-Malaysians.
 If that number is at all representative of the proportion of expats employed in PETRONAS, that would be over 7,000 of their staff.
 Will PETRONAS be obliged under this initiative to hire at least 21,000 paid interns?
 Almost certainly not.

 It’s also unclear how often the required number of interns will need to be hired.
 Expats are granted Employment Passes at varying levels, with corresponding lengths of visa validity.
 So if one expat has a one-year visa, and another in the same company has a visa valid for two years, does that mean the first expat’s employment will require three interns hired in that one-year term, while the second expat’s longer term would require three interns total in a two-year period?
 Or three interns each year?